RobinMorisset/Btrsync/README.md

 Haskell implementation is not stable and is documented in its own section.
 The rest of this document describes the Python implementation.

+## Credits and license

+The Python implementation of btrsync is (C) 2012 Fabrice Ben Hamouda and Antoine Amarilli.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program (see file "COPYING").
+If not, see <http://www.gnu.org/licenses/>.

 ## Installation

 Install python-argparse and python-gmpy, install btrsync on both hosts,